Fem-Fem/Project-Manager/README.md

+# Rails

+## Description

+This app tracks projects for companies!
+Add, update, see, and delete your workers!
+Look at other companies, and projects, and workers!

+## Install Instructions

+Get repo
+Clone to your local environment
+Run bundle install
+Run 'rails s' and enjoy!

 ## Usage
  After using rails s, the app should be easily navigatable!
 Navigate around to view companies/projects/workers, and to store data on your own workers!
 Create projects with other companies.
 Maybe find an employee to steal ;)